 Since implementation of the ROFR provisions, community representatives and fishery participants have suggested that some aspects of the ROFR program may inhibit their effectiveness in protecting community interests.
 Some community representatives have identified specific concerns with the ROFR provision that requires the community to accept all terms and conditions of the proposed transaction.
 Transactions may include a variety of assets, including processing equipment and real estate.
 Some of these assets may have no connection to the crab fisheries or the represented community.
-In these instances, a community entity may be unable to effectively use its ROFR for several reasons.
-Financing may be more difficult to obtain as the cost of these additional assets increases the transaction price, likely reducing the feasibility for an entity to exercise their ROFR.
-The entity may have no justifiable interest in assets unrelated to the community it represents.
+In these instances, a community entity may be unable to effectively use its ROFR for two primary reasons.
+First, financing may be more difficult to obtain as the cost of these additional assets increases the transaction price, likely reducing the feasibility for an entity to exercise their ROFR.
+Second, the entity may have no justifiable interest in assets unrelated to the community it represents.
 Acquiring these unrelated assets under the ROFR may effectively require the entity to act as a broker for the assets to avoid maintaining assets beyond its local interests.
 Entities without substantial capital (or that cannot access capital relatively quickly) may be unable to make the commitment necessary to exercise the ROFR on large transactions that include valuable assets from outside the community.

 Although application of the ROFR to a transaction in its entirety may limit the effectiveness of the ROFR for communities, it may also overcome difficulties that would arise were the ROFR to apply only to a subset of the assets in the transaction, such as the PQS and assets in the community.
 If the ROFR applies to a subset of the assets in the transaction and this subset of assets is specified in the ROFR contract terms, a valuation method must be adopted for determining the contract amount that must be paid on exercise of the ROFR.
 The process for valuing the assets would be needed and the time allowed for the exercise of the ROFR would likely need to be extended to accommodate that valuation.
 In its February 2013 action to revise ROFR provisions, the Council elected not to revise the ROFR contract terms in a manner that would require establishing a valuation method for PQS and assets in the community.
-The Council determined that establishing such a process posed significant timing, cost, and administrative difficulties.
-Applying the ROFR to the transaction in its entirety also ensures that PQS holders will receive the expected compensation on the sale of the PQS and other assets, if the community entity elects to intervene in the transaction.
-While the status quo allows a community entity to intervene in a transaction, the effect of that intervention is limited, since the entity is required to perform under the same contract as the non-ROFR buyer would have.
+The Council determined that establishing such a process posed significant timing, cost, and administrative difficulties and recommended maintaining the status quo application of ROFR to the transaction in its entirety.
+Applying the ROFR to the transaction in its entirety also ensures that PQS holders will receive the expected compensation on the sale of the PQS and other assets, if the community entity elects to exercise their ROFR.
+While the status quo allows a community entity to exercise the ROFR if there is an underlying agreement, the ability to exercise their ROFR is limited, since the entity is required to perform under the same contract as the non-ROFR buyer would have.